Your capital is at risk. Terms and conditions apply.

 Pros

-Commission-free ETF trading with no platform fees for DIY investors
+Commission-free ETF trading (ETF costs apply) with no platform fees for DIY investors

 Low-cost managed portfolios (0.25% annual fee) for passive investors